January '92, the ABA USA celebrates its 15th. anniversary.

 For sure you belong under the number 1 people.
 Keep on going that way Gerrit.
 You have written “the book of BMX” you left your “foot prints” in the World`

 After this Josue goes on about the “survey on the World Bicycle League” that I had send around of which I will not boar you all by telling the details.
 Josue, Thanks for kind words then.
 They helped me a lot going on.
-GD
+All the best to you for the future, in your life, sports and so on.
+Cheers GD

-December 20th.
-Invited by Hein Verbruggen, UCI president, for a meeting.
+December 20th., I was Invited by Hein Verbruggen, UCI president, for a meeting.
 I (G.D.) did meet with him in Helmond, Holland just before Christmas.

 Ending this year the KNWU (Royal Dutch Cycling Federation) counted around 50 BMX clubs affiliated from all over the country.
 In 1988 around 200 BMX clubs were part of the KNWU.
 License holders?
-Around 800 at this time, oeps!(in 1988 around 6.000).
+Around 800 at this time, oeps!(in 1988 around 6.000 official license holders + around 4000 clubcard holders).